Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Results

 \subsection{Participants' Interactions With Algorithmic Crime Mapping (RQ2)}

-We conducted in-lab activities with our participants where we first gave them a brief overview of the crime mapping application and explained to them how they could change parameters to produce different maps.
+We conducted in-lab activities with our participants where we first gave them an overview of the application and explained to them how they could change parameters to produce different crime maps.
 Next, we asked the participants to estimate the number of hotspots on the maps based on their knowledge of the city.